Healthy bodies for constant computer-users

 No matter what type of work you do it’s important to remember to drink water during the day.
 The less water you drink, the lower your IQ falls and the harder it is to concentrate and comprehend.
-So drink water during the day, and drink plenty of it.
+So drink water while you work and drink plenty of it.
 This is particularly important if:

 - You’re working in an air-conditioned or heated office, or live in a very hot place (where you can become dehydrated without realising it)

-- You’re heavily engrossed in your typing, writing or editing task (which tends to make you forget everything outside your thoughts).
+- You’re heavily engrossed in your typing, writing or editing task (which tends to make you forget everything else, including the need to drink water).

 When you are busy working, and especially if you are busy working alone at a computer in your home-based office, it’s easy to become so engrossed in your work that you forget to eat until you’re finished whatever task you’ve been working on.
 So you need to make sure your kitchen contains plenty of food that can be eaten quickly by a ravenous person.

-By ‘food’, I don’t mean cake or biscuits, muffins or doughnuts, potato chips or Barbecue Shapes, jellybeans or other sugary additives that don’t help your body or your brain.
+By ‘food’, I don’t mean cake or biscuits, muffins or doughnuts, jellybeans or other sugary additives that don’t help your body or your brain.

-By ‘food’ I mean that stuff that gives your mind and body what it needs i.e. energy and vitamins and protein.
+By ‘food’ I mean that stuff that gives your mind and body what it needs.
+That is, energy, vitamins and protein.
 The food I keep in my kitchen for quick fixes during a busy work day are tomatoes and apples and cucumbers and almonds and cheese.
 Cold meatballs from the night before.
 Boiled eggs.
 A small tin of salmon can be wolfed down in a two-minute break.
-A sandwich can be whipped up in a minute and eaten in five.
+A sandwich can be whipped up in a minute and eaten in five or ten.
 Note: if you have special dietary requirements, eat what works for you.

-If you eat real food every day instead of rubbish, you’ll work better and live longer.
+If you eat real food instead of rubbish, you’ll work better, be much healthier and probably live longer.

 Some people work out in gyms.
 Some people ride exercise bikes in their living rooms.
 Some people run or jog or swim or walk.
 I’m lucky enough to live in a rural town with a lovely bush reserve where I can take the dogs for a walk every morning, before work.
 Some people get just as much enjoyment out of walking through city streets.
 For some people, just 10 minutes of walking or other exercise will release their endorphins and make them unaccountably happier than they were.
 Others need to exercise for 30 minutes before the endorphins kick in and their mood lifts.